 Kids can have all kinds of feelings and questions when a parent is incarcerated.
 Rafael is embarrased.
 Rashid is angry.
 Yen wonders if it's her fault.
 This sensitive story illustrates a range of situations children may face with moms or dads behind bars, while reassuring them they are not alone.

-A man is arrested during a peaceful protest.
+Inspired by Amnesty International's letter-writing campaigns to help free people who have been jailed for expressing their opinion, the book tells the story of a man who is arrested during a peaceful protest.
 In solitary confinement, he begins to despair--until a bird delivers a letter of support written by somebody outside the prison.
-Every day more missives arrive until the prisoner escapes his fate on wings made of letters.

 In this moving picture book, a young girl reflects on the emotions and challenges of growing up with a brother who is incarcerated.
 This touching story is filled with vivid illustrations and is based on the author's childhood experiences.